 You play an important role in reporting new invasive species and helping to stop their spread.
 Invasive species can spread in some truly bizarre ways, and learning how your activities can play a role is important.

-There are reports of people randomly killing wasps and bees believing they are Asian giant hornets.
+There are reports of people randomly killing wasps and bees believing they are northern giant hornets.
 Take the time to learn what you’re seeing.
 If you see a strange insect, a better option is to report it to a professional.
 Some of the species listed here could have been much worse if no one had reported them.
-The murder hornet was reported quickly by a beekeeper, allowing officials to move in to eradicate them.
+The northern giant hornet was reported quickly by a beekeeper, allowing officials to move in to eradicate them.

 “A lot of people are spending time in their yards and neighborhoods now with quarantines and stay-at-home orders,” says Greenwood.
 “They might notice things they never have before.
 Report the weird insects you see.
 You might be preventing a pest outbreak.”

-You are really, really unlikely to find a murder hornet.
+You are really, really unlikely to find a northern giant hornet.
 But the pest you do report might prove to be a much more devastating invader.